Three things I know: taking over the family business

-by Öykü Işık, Michael R. Wade Published 7 October 2021 in Brain circuits • 2 min read
+by Öykü Işık, Michael R. Wade Published October 7, 2021 in Brain Circuits • 2 min read

 Just as we are all looking at sustainability practices for the physical world, so we need to consider sustainable and ethical practices for the virtual world.
 Corporate digital responsibility (CDR) is a set of practices and behaviors that help an organization to use data and digital technologies in a way that is socially, economically, technically, and environmentally responsible.
 To understand this further, consider each aspect individually.